Azure/batch-shipyard/docs/02-batch-shipyard-configuration.md

 * (required for N-Series VM instances) `gpu` property defines additional information for nVidia GPU-enabled VMs:
   * `nvidia_driver` property contains the following required members:
-    * `version` is the version number of the driver.
-This can be determined by the filename or from nVidia's website.
     * `source` is the source url to download the driver.
 * (optional) `additional_node_prep_commands` is an array of additional commands to execute on the compute node host as part of node preparation.
 This can